-Election of Directors t as marked to the contrary withhold Autho to vote for all nominees below ctions: to withhold authority to vote for an in dividual nominee, strike a line through the no ominee's name listed below.)
-Irwin D. Simon, Barry J. Alperin, Richard C Schiliro and Lawrence S. Zilavy C. Berke, Jack Futterman, Marina Hahn, Brett Icahn, Roger Meltzer, David Schechter, Lewis D. To vote, on an advisory basis, for the composition in the summary compensation table. ensation awarded to the named executive office cers for the fiscal year ended June 30, 2010, as set For Against □ Abstain 🗆 To approve the amendment of the Amended l and Restated 2002 Long Term Incentive and Stock Award Plan.
-For Against □ Abstain □ To approve the amendment of the Amended l and Restated By-Laws of The Hain Celestial Group, Inc. For Against □ Abstain □ To ratify the appointment of Ernst & Young June 30, 2011.
-LLP, to act as registered independent accoun tants of the Company for the fiscal year ending For Against □ Abstain □ (Proxy card) all nominees listed below but as marked to the contrary control of the contrary control of the contrary control of the contrary control of the control of the competence with the contrary below to vote for an individual nominee, strike a line through the notations: to withhold authority to vote for an individual nominee, strike a line through the notations.
-It with D. Simon, Barry J. Alperin, Richard C. Berke, Jack Futterman, Marina Hahn, Brett Schiliro and Lawrence S. Zilavy To vote, on an advisory basis, for the compensation awarded to the named executive office forth in the summary compensation table.
-For Against To approve the amendment of the Amended and Restated 2002 Long Term Incentive and For Against To approve the amendment of the Amended and Restated By-Laws of The Hain Celestial For Against To ratify the appointment of Ernst & Young LLP, to act as registered independent accound June 30, 2011.
-For Against Ag
+1. Election of Directors all nominees listed below t as marked to the contrary WITHHOLD AUTHORITY □ to vote for all nominees listed below (Instru actions: to withhold authority to vote for an individual nominee, strike a line through the nominee's name listed below.)
+Irwin D. Simon, Barry J. Alperin, Richard C. Berke, Jack Futt Schiliro and Lawrence S. Zilavy erman, Marina Hahn, Brett Icahn, Roger Me eltzer, David Schechter, Lewis D. 2.
+To vote, on an advisory basis, for the compensation awarded to the named executive officers for the fiscal year ended June 30, 2010, as set forth in the summary compensation table For □ Aga inst 🗆 Abstain □ 3.
+To approve the amendment of the Amended and Restated 2002 Long Term Incentive and Stock Award Plan.
+For □ Aga inst 🗆 Abstain 4.
+To approve the amendment of the Amended and Restated By-Laws of The Hain Celestial Group, Inc. For □ Aga inst 🗆 Abstain □ 5.
+To ratify the appointment of Ernst & Young LLP, to act as registered independent accountants of the Company for the fiscal year ending June 30, 2011.
+For □ Aga inst 🗆 Abstain □ (Proxy card)